hhvm/user-documentation/guides/hack/10-types/79-type-aliases.md

 }
 ```

-## `Type` v. `Newtype` | (Transparent v.
-Opaque)
+## Choosing between `type` and `newtype`

 Looking at the earlier example, being in the same source file as the alias definition, the functions `create_Point` and `distance` have direct access to the `float` fields in any `Point`'s tuple.
-However, any file that includes this file does not.
+However, other files will not have this same access.

-Similarly, if a source file defines the following opaque alias:
+Similarly, if a source file defines the following opaque alias...

 ```Hack
 newtype Widget = int;
 ```

-any file that includes this file has no knowledge that a `Widget` is really an integer, so that the including file cannot perform any
+...any file that includes this file has no knowledge that a `Widget` is really an integer, so that the including file cannot perform any
 integer-like operations on a `Widget`.

 Consider a file that contains the following opaque type definition: